retasquid/CPU5.9-C-compiler/README.md

 # CPU5.9-C-compiler
-Custom basic C compiler based on flex and bison.
+Custom basic C compiler based on flex and bison with standard libraries.

 ## Installation
 1. Compile the `lexer.l` file and `parser.y` file: